mahmoud/words/drafts/names_2013.md

 # On names

-* Naming is hard.
-OK, not really\*, but maladroit naming definitely impedes the flow of programming.
-* Consistent naming improves code readability and maintainability.
-* Brevity is key, and often only possible through good naming conventions.

-<small>\* There are exceptions, especially in the area of directional
-relationships, like "following" and "follower"</small>
+Naming is hard.
+One of the two hard problems left in computer science, as the saying goes.
+That might be a bit much, but naming can make or break a codebase.
+Not to mention how that clumsy time spent searching for names impedes productive programming flow.

 ## Values

+First things first, this isn't some creative writing post.
+There are at least two types of naming, one that's creative, like naming a project or a child, and the second, more mechanical, routine variant, which is reserved for naming interfaces, variables, and APIs.
+There are techniques for both, but the former will have to wait.

-Desirable characteristics to maximize in variable names:
+Now, desirable characteristics to maximize in variable names:

 1. Accurate
 2. Meaningful